isabelc/EDD-Related-Downloads/readme.txt

 1. Settings at Downloads -> Settings -> Misc tab

 == Changelog ==

+= 1.4.7 =
+* New: added filter to image src so you can filter it to use custom promo images instead of the regular featured image.
+* Tweak: minified CSS file
+* Minified readme since added link to Instruction Guide.
+* Tested for WP 3.6.1 compatibility

 = 1.4.6 =
 * Update: compatible with WP 3.6